 Core FTP includes useful features like a Site Manager for maintaining connection information and Quick Reconnect.
 Once connected with the remote site, the file-management features are very intuitive.
 Core FTP allows multiple transfers, secure protocols, configurable ASCII uploading for specified file types, browser integration, and many more essential FTP features.

-CoffeeCup Free FTP is the best of the lot I terms of the intuitive and neat UI.
-A slight annoyance are the advertising banners and non-working features which are available in the paid upgrade.
+CoffeeCup Free FTP is the best of the lot in terms of the intuitive and neat UI.
+Slight annoyances are the advertising banners and non-working features that are available in the paid upgrade.

 Apart from the slick interface, Free FTP is a quirky application.
 Connecting to the remote site/server is not very intuitive and once during file transfers, the program does not ask whether or not you want to overwrite files and does so automatically.
 I checked twice to make sure I wasn’t missing something here since this was very odd.

 FileZilla is among the best FTP client to this date.
 It is free, open-source, simple to use and clean.
 There are a lot of handy features available here and there which improves the overall experience.
 Both FTP and FileZilla are quite old, and this is what makes them reliable.
 Also, the modern variations of FTP (SFTP, FTP over SSL/TLS) are more secure and supported by FileZilla.

 CyberDuck is completely free, but if you want to synchronize your opened connections across multiple devices, you can make a donation to obtain a registration key.
 This tool can help you when your hosting doesn’t come with a cPanel or if you want to download large files from your web server.
 You can use Cyberduck as an FTP client to upload and download files to or from your server.